ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-28-etc-transaction-security-what-is-a-good-number-of-block-confirmations/index.md

 https://blockscout.com/etc/mainnet/tx/0x486c889edde1857c99aa925eb48bdfe494ca7653abed7045c2ebb3b315098ece

-By the time you see it it will have many more confirmations!
+By the time you see it, it will have many more confirmations!

 ## Counterparty Trust